project-gemmi/gemmi/docs/hkl.rst

   >>> # now we can handle columns using their labels:
   >>> I_over_sigma = df['I'] / df['SIGI']

-The data in numpy array is float32.
+The data in NumPy array is float32.
 To cast Miller indices in the DataFrame to integer type:

 .. doctest::